Skip to main content

 1. Legal Relationship

-The original artist agency contract represents a unique hybrid of a partnership, whereby the K-pop production company is afforded legal rights analogous to those of an employment contract under the Labor Code, due to the management and control of the K-pop idol.
-Furthermore, the profit sharing is calculated as a percentage of the surplus profit, with the deduction of the costs invested in the idol.
+Furthermore, profit sharing is calculated as a percentage of the surplus profit, with the deduction of the costs invested in the idol.
 This is a highly unusual legal relationship, and there is a scarcity of precedent-setting legal judgments.
-In the lack of a lengthy historical precedent, there is a paucity of institutional norms governing this distinctive contractual arrangement.
-Consequently, the courts have yet to establish a consistent jurisprudence in interpreting such contracts in the event of disputes.
-This remains the case concerning trainee contracts and the legal relationships associated with them.
+In the absence of lengthy historical precedent, there is a paucity of institutional norms governing this distinctive contractual arrangement.

 2. Human Rights Issues

-The human rights concerns that emerge when K-pop production companies enter into contractual agreements that grant them the authority to direct and supervise trainees are typified by the issue of invasion of privacy.
+The human rights concerns that emerge when K-pop production companies enter into contractual agreements granting them the authority to direct and supervise trainees are typified by the issue of invasion of privacy.
 The production company invests financially in the trainees, providing them with living expenses, educational opportunities, and training.
 If a trainee fails to make their debut, the production company may be unable to recoup its investment.

 3. Legal Regulations